datasurfergtx/site/content/home/experience.md

 - <b>Asset Management:</b> Lead administrator of asset management software (Histree) provided by Nektar Inc. Histree stored volunteer information, company assets, and recorded the movement of assets.
 - <b>Public Relations:</b> Agency liaison for sponsorship with BMW.
-BMW provided 20 brand new BMW i3s to facilitate data collection for the first six months of the census.
+BMW provided 20 brand new BMW i3s to facilitate data collection for the first six months of the census."""
-- <b>Reliable:</b> Planned 5-10 daily events for six consecutive months with strict attention"""

 [[experience]]
   title = "Operations Manager"